Joshua 4:1-11: Memorializing Our Faith

 There is so much available in this conference that is enriching.
 From fellowship to prayer and worship that unites us in God-size, Kingdom-level training.
 Ministries of all sizes participate.
 Some we would know very well like, Ron Hutchcraft Ministries & CRU, while others are small, local ministries that serve in small, yet powerful ways.
 The knowledge gained from this experience helps better define the mission and purpose by better understanding our cause statement.

 Discussion and tactics were part of the experience as well as in-depth training, modules that touch on every aspect of organizational development in the nonprofit sector.
-Ideas were changed as well as challenging suppositions to become better at our ministry focus.
+Ideas were shared as well as challenging suppositions to become better at our ministry focus.

 Everyone can improve.
 Woven within this conference is an understanding that none of us have been perfected in any of the disciplines required for nonprofit organizational development.
 Whether that be fundraising or in staffing or even ministry opportunities, we all are enriched through the experience of coming together to learn.

 Kicking off the experience was a bit of a day of rest and worship.
 Attending the Sutter Presbyterian Church, where McConkey is also the pastor is a great way to begin.
 This diverse community is evangelical and leads ministries from across the world learn how to better develop their efforts to reach with purpose, and for the glory of God those whom they are called to serve.
-Everything begins and ends with God, both for his purpose and glory.
+Everything begins and ends with God, both for His purpose and glory.
 Centered around this theme helps us to remain humble and to seek God for his resources needed to accomplish the work God calls us to lead.

 This conference was both inspiring and insightful.
 So much to learn yet be equipped to do better is important.
 To hear what others are doing truly and it inspires others as well.